 Spending time together may lead to a relationship, but it might not be a good one.

 If the amount of time spent with someone were the best measure of how a relationship would grow, no marriages would end, and no one would ever have conflict at work.

 Only time will tell if it is time well-spent.
 Jimmy Buffett

 How do we know we are spending quality time with someone?
 Both parties, not just one, are refreshed or energized by the experience.

-Here are some additional examples of time well-spent at work, in a family unit, or a romantic relationship.
+Here are some additional examples of time well-spent at work, in a family unit, or in a romantic relationship.

 In our families, we can focus on making memories.
 Several years ago, I walked into a dirty kitchen at my mom’s.
-Their were dirty pots and pans and her three grandchildren covered in flour.
+There were dirty pots and pans and her three grandchildren covered in flour.
 My mom was making cookies with the boys.
 Some would say she was making a mess.
 She would say that she was making memories.
 I still remember the smile on her and the grandchildren’s faces.
 Making memories can be messy, but it will be worth the effort.

-Over the top actions can make others uncomfortable.
-They will question your motive wondering what you want in return.
+Over-the-top actions can make others uncomfortable.
+They will question your motive, wondering what you want in return.

 Being thoughtful and spending quality time with others provides a solid foundation for a lasting relationship.